 Java Vs C programming language was developed by Dennis Ritchie at Bell Labs in 1972.
-C was developed as a successor of B programming language.
-It provides the features of both high level languages and low level languages that’s why it is called a middle level programming language moreover it is a procedural language as instructions are written in a sequence and top down approach is followed.
-It is the only programming language which is that much old and is still in high demands.
-Unix kernel was the first kernel which was implemented using C. C18 is the latest standard of C.
+C was developed as a successor of the B programming language.
+It provides the features of both high-level languages and low-level languages that’s why it is called a middle-level programming language moreover it is a procedural language as instructions are written in a sequence and a top-down approach is followed.
+It is the only programming language that is that much old and is still in high demand.
+Unix kernel was the first kernel that was implemented using C. C18 is the latest standard of C.

 Why C Is So Popular?

-There are many reasons behind the popularity of C language.
+There are many reasons behind the popularity of the C language.

 - First and the foremost reason is that it is used to form base in programming.
 Usually everyone who wants to learn coding starts their journey with C. C is considered as the producer of every other high level language.

 - C is easy to learn and understand.

 - Kernels of operating systems are developed mostly in C. Microsoft Windows, Linux, MAC etc runs on Kernels developed using C.

 - C is a portable language.
 Programs written in one platform gives same output in other platforms.

 - New programming languages can be created using C.

 - C is a middle level language that’s why it is faster than high level languages.